Kneedeep2005/UETC/papers/UETC_Overview_v1.0.md

 The framework is not proposed as a replacement for existing theories, nor as a finalized cosmological model.
 Its intent is to provide a coherent organizational perspective that connects laboratory-scale, heliospheric, and astrophysical observations under a common structural language while remaining open to constraint, refinement, or falsification.

+Within the current repository scope, UETC does not attempt to replace ΛCDM, dark matter, dark energy, or relativistic gravitational physics.
+Any discussion of galactic dynamics is limited to **inner-galaxy inference and structure** (central few kiloparsecs), while outer rotation curves, cluster-scale lensing, and global cosmological expansion remain outside the framework’s present explanatory domain.

 This document serves as a technical overview and reference point for the UETC repository and associated materials.

 ## Outline